National 5 Maths

 - Trigonometry in right-angled triangles (SOH CAH TOA) sometimes appears in Nat 5 Maths exams, but it's actually a Nat 4 topic.

-- For this reason, the SQA usually combines bearings with either the sine rule or the cosine rule.
+- For this reason, bearings are usually combined with either the sine rule or the cosine rule.

 - You should be able to use the sine and cosine rules confidently before practising bearings questions.